 Measuring: Try using flour, sugar, or even water for learning how to measure.
 It’s fun to fill up a cup with an ingredient.
 They’ll feel special dumping it in!

 Many preschools do a fundraiser to help pay for field trips and supplies.
-Rada Cutlery helps 19,000 non-profit groups each year raise money for their causes.
-Schools and school groups often choose to sell Rada kitchen products using our fundraising catalog program.
+Rada Cutlery helps over 19,000 non-profit groups raise money each year.
+Schools and school groups often choose to sell Rada kitchen products using our fundraising programs, which include catalog, event, and online sales.